 - known_x’s: It is the independent array or range of data that is known to us.

 The FORECAST formula will calculate a new y-value using the simple straight-line equation:

 where and are the sample means and calculated by average (x values) and average(y values).

 FORECAST function in excel is very simple and easy to use.
 Let us understand the working of FORECAST in excel with some examples.

 FORECAST formula in excel can be used as a worksheet function and as a VBA functionVBA FunctionVBA functions serve the primary purpose to carry out specific calculations and to return a value.
 Therefore, in VBA, we use syntax to specify the parameters and data type while defining the function.
 Such functions are called user-defined functions..

 FORECAST Function as Worksheet Function.

-Using earnings and expenses data from January 2017 to August 2017, we can predict the expenses for the next upcoming month using the FORECAST Function in excel.
-In this FORECAST example we predict the forecast value for the sept 2018 month using FORECAST function in excel.
+Using earnings and expenses data from January 2017 to August 2017, we can predict the expenses for the next upcoming month using the FORECAST function in excel.
+In this FORECAST example, we predict the forecast value for the Sept 2018 month using the FORECAST function in excel.